 David Krizaj did graduate training at New York University with Paul Witkovsky focusing on synaptic signaling between retinal cells and postdoctoral work with David Copenhagen at University of California San Francisco School of Medicine, working on intracellular signaling in photoreceptors.
-He spent six years as faculty at the at UCSF Dept. of Ophthalmology before joining the Moran Eye Center of the University of Utah in 2007.
+He spent six years as faculty at the at UCSF Dept. of Ophthalmology before joining the Moran Eye Center at University of Utah Health in 2007.

 The Krizaj lab is interested in "what makes cells alive".
 The main research model, the retinal photoreceptor, is a complex and highly specialized sensory neuron whose function is to transform light into electrical impulses.
 This transformation is directly related to our ability to perceive light.
 Because photoreceptors are very fragile cells and sensitive to mutations they tend to be the first cells to die in retinal degenerations, causing blindness in millions of Americans.
 Crucially, both perception and transmission of the light signal, as well as photoreceptor degeneration and death are controlled by the calcium ion, making an understanding of its regulation important both from basic science and clinical aspects.